chinmoy12c/autopsy/DOCUMENTATION.md

 ## Clean-up script

-Every hour, Autopsy runs a clean-up script that detects whether a core dump has a last-accessed date older than 4 days.
+Every hour, Autopsy runs a clean-up script that deletes any core dumps with a last-accessed date older than 4 days.
 This expiration limit can be adjusted by modifying the `DELETE_MIN` variable.

 ## Adding additional commands